About Our Club

 What to expect at Lake Station

-When gliding, you are usually at Lake Station airfield all day, so come prepared!
-The nearest shop is in St Arnaud, 9km away.
-The weather can vary from snow and frost, to scorching sunshine.
-Bring plenty of warm clothes in winter.
-In summer, long sleeved tops or sunscreen and insect repellent are a must.
-Sandflies are there most of the year.
-Sometimes the field is covered in fresh sheep droppings – bring a change of footwear or gumboots.
+When you plan a day of gliding at Lake Station Airfield, it's crucial to be prepared.
+The nearest shop is located in St Arnaud, 9km away.
+The weather can be quite unpredictable, ranging from snow and frost to scorching sunshine.
+In winter, make sure to bring plenty of warm clothes.
+During summer, it's essential to have long-sleeved tops, sunscreen, and insect repellent.
+Sandflies are present throughout most of the year.
+Additionally, the field may be covered in fresh sheep droppings at times, so it's advisable to bring a change of footwear or gumboots.

 Facilities